elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

     ![Like Hike](documentation/supp-images/f06-like-hike.png)

 -   __F07 Book a hike__

     In order to book a hike a user must be signed in.
 A hike can be booked from it's Hike Detail page.
 The user selects a hike date/time from the drop-down list of scheduled hikes and can choose a number 1 to 5 to indicate how many people they want included on their booking.
-Then the user clicks on the Book Hike button to complete the booking and be re-directed to their My Bookings page to see all of their upcoming and past bookings.
+Then the user clicks on the Book button to complete the booking and be re-directed to their My Bookings page to see all of their upcoming and past bookings.

     The list of scheduled hikes drop-down on the Hike Detail page will only show hikes in the future, not any with dates in the past.
-If no future dates/times are scheduled for a hike then the list is empty and the Book Hike button is deactivated.
+If no future dates/times are scheduled for a hike then the list is empty and the Book button is deactivated.

     All of the users booked hikes will appear on their My Bookings page - even if not yet confirmed/approved - this allows the user to see if their booking request has been accepted or not.
 Bookings need to be confirmed by admin to ensure that a hike is not over booked.